 - Your team needs clarity on what you’ll be doing.
 Provide information about the work, and how the team will work together.

 - The team needs to build rapport and relationships.
 Don’t rush into executing your project or solution.
 Instead, spend some time helping the team get to know one another.
-Use icebreakers and team building activities.
+Use icebreakers and team-building activities.
 Spend time face-to-face to help the team learn about one another and build relationships.
 If the team is remote, use video chat or video meetings to help team members learn more about one another more quickly.

 Storming Stage of Tuckman’s Model

 In the Storming phase, team members question the purpose of the team and whether they should continue working together.
 They also disagree with each other.
 They may even argue and criticize one another.
+Individual personalities may clash as team members assert their opinions and working styles.

-They’ll also have lots of questions during the storming stage about the work, and rely heavily on team leaders for guidance.
+They’ll also have lots of questions during the storming stage about the work and rely heavily on team leaders for guidance.

 Do this to help your team move through the Storming stage: